RachelNS/about-me-page/README.md

 # portfolio-page
-Created pages using Boostrap grid, navbar, and responsive image components Encountered difficulty using media queries to make the whole page responsive
+Created pages using Boostrap grid, navbar, and responsive image components.
+Used Boostrap classes to help content display correctly on small, medium, and large screens.
+Limited use of media queries to fix minor content overflow on smallest screen sizes.